Operon: As a unit of transcription

 An operon contains one or more structural genes which are generally transcribed into one polycistronic mRNA (a single mRNA molecule that codes for more than one protein).
 However, the definition of an operon does not require the mRNA to be polycistronic, though in practice, it usually is.
 Upstream of the structural genes lies a promoter sequence which provides a site for RNA polymerase to bind and initiate transcription.
 Close to the promoter lies a section of DNA called an operator.

 Operons versus clustering of prokaryotic genes

 All the structural genes of an operon are turned ON or OFF together, due to a single promoter and operator upstream to them, but sometimes more control over the gene expression is needed.
 To achieve this aspect, some bacterial genes are located near together, but there is a specific promoter for each of them; this is called gene clustering.
 Usually these genes encode proteins which will work together in the same pathway, such as a metabolic pathway.
 Gene clustering helps a prokaryotic cell to produce metabolic enzymes in a correct order.

+In one study, it has been posited that in the Asgard (archaea), ribosomal protein coding genes occur in clusters that are less conserved in their organization than in other Archaea; the closer an Asgard (archaea) is to the eukaryotes, the more dispersed is the arrangement of the ribosomal protein coding genes.